 I made a Margherita pizza with tomato sauce, mozzarella cheese, and basil leaves.
 Margherita was Italy's queen and this simple pizza was made for her in Naples, the colors are the colors of Italy's flag- red, white, and green and this is the most known type of pizza around the world.
 I add the basil leaves after the pizza is baked, they turn mushy if you bake them with the pizza.
 If you prefer other types of pizza topping, you can always change it and use white sauce and add another topping as you would add on a regular pizza base.

-This gluten free pizza crust is a perfect solution when you crave pizza but don’t do gluten or just want a healthier version.
+This pizza crust is a perfect solution when you crave pizza but don’t do gluten or just want a healthier version.
 This pizza crust is thin and crispy and it has a delicious almondy flavor that goes along with the tomato, cheese, and basil.
 If you were avoiding pizza because of diet restrictions try this recipe and you'd be surprised.

 Almond Flour Pizza Crust

 - 2 eggs